bettyblocks/roger_ui/README.md

 #### Configuring RogerUI

-On your application when Roger’s instance its configured:
+On your application where Roger’s instance its configured:
 - Add Roger UI local dep in your /mix.exs:
 ```
 {:roger_ui, "~> 0.1", path: "../roger_ui"}